ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 }
 add_action( 'wp_head', 'my_custom_script' );`

-To apply the PHP code on a website, I can recommend you to use another my plugin called [My Custom Functions](https://wordpress.org/plugins/my-custom-functions/).
+To apply the PHP code on a website, we can recommend you to use another our plugin called [My Custom Functions](https://wordpress.org/plugins/my-custom-functions/).

 = Q. It's not working.
 What could be wrong? =
 A. As with every plugin, it's possible that things don't work.
 The most common reason for this is a web browser's cache.
 Every web browser stores a cache of the websites you visit (pages, images, and etc.) to reduce bandwidth usage and server load.
 This is called the browser's cache.​ Clearing your browser's cache may solve the problem.